 Wildlife Management Plan

-The Wildlife Hazard Management Plan guides the airport to reduce the potential for bird and wildlife strikes while maintaining a suitable environment for both people and wildlife.
+The Wildlife Management Plan guides the airport to reduce the potential for bird and wildlife strikes while maintaining a suitable environment for both people and wildlife.

 Busselton - Margaret River Regional Airport takes a proactive and ongoing risk management approach to ensure best practice in wildlife risk management.
 This involves managing wildlife within the airport boundary and identifying risk areas off the airport.